What is your mission and vision?

 The students must rent/buy either a phone or SIM card.
 (TalkNSave, IsraelPhone, etc.) Students MUST have a working cellphone with calls, whatsapp, sms, etc. in order to receive alerts and updates from the administration.

 Students are responsible for the purchase of their flights to and from Israel.

 Financial Aid and Tuition:

-The full year tuition is $23,500, which includes full room and board, health insurance, trips, 3 meals a day and personal artistic mentors.
-Our program is recognized by MASA and scholarships are available for eligible students here.
-Ask about our 6 month option.
+The tuition is $26,500, which includes full room and board, health insurance, trips, 3 meals a day and personal artistic mentors.
+Scholarships available through your local Federation.

 What is the Hashkafa (Jewish school of thought) of the program?